trevor-webster/2024Fall-MOCS2/notebooks/# Finals project.md

 3. Check reliability.
 We use the robustness measure $f_c$
 4. Check cost improvement
 5. Use some heuristic to change one or more capacities of the current best topology, thereby obtaining a trial topology that has not been considered before.

-## Methods

-Failure is simulated where a packet fails at a node when the node's capacity is exceeded.
-The packet is then retried on an end-to-end basis, recycled back into the network.
-The failure may propagate to other nodes.
-Cascading failure is to be studied if it emerges

-Parameters to vary topologies are from Evolving networks
-- [internal links][7] by random attachment according to the Evolving Networks of networksciencebook
-- [Aging][9] parameter $\nu$ that governs dependence of attachment proabability on node's age

-### Capacity assignment problem

 ## Results